22 Black Cat Breeds You’ll Want to Adopt

 This adorable squishy-faced black cat breed looks a lot like the Persian, but with a shorter and more manageable coat.
 Known for their sweet personalities and teddy bear appearance, Exotics love to play but are not as dog-like and needy as some other breeds, happy to observe whatever is going on with their usual calm acceptance.
 They’d probably love it if you read these cat quotes to them.

-These cats can have long or short-haired coats and a variety of colors, but we think the prettiest is the solid black coat!
+These cats can have short or long-haired coats and a variety of colors, but we think the prettiest is the solid black coat!
 The unique bobbed tail is a dominant gene (although no two tails are ever alike), and this breed is an ancient native Japanese breed, featured in ancient artwork and used to keep rats out of Buddhist temples.
 Japanese Bobtails are masters of feline agility, very athletic, and talkative.
 They like to be involved in their owner’s lives and may provide a running commentary as they follow you around or help you with your email.
 They might be telling you to stop doing these things your cat hates.

 This cat breed comes in every color and coat pattern, but LaPerm cats have very unusual coats.
 The kittens are either born hairless or quickly lose all their hair, only to grow in a curly, wavy short or long coat after about four months.
 A full-coated LaPerm is magnificently fluffy, and their affectionate and loving personalities, soft coat and plumed tail, and ready purr make them a great family cat.
 If you hate cleaning up after your cat, pick out a self-cleaning litter box that will do it for you.